AntarticMokeys/comp2850-hci-starter-VN/wk06/research/notes.md

 **Job story ideas**:
-- When I'm using an app,
+- When I'm navigating the UI,
 I want to still be able to access all the content with just the keyboard, so I can still complete tasks, because It's faster for me than switching back and forth between the mouse and the keyboard.